Finkman7/affidavit/README.md

 - **-c** Path to text file containing one line per dataset that is supposed to be evaluated.
 All valid start state options are contained in the [example configuration file](https://github.com/Finkman7/affidavit/blob/master/evalConfigs/dataSets.txt).
 Lines can be commented out with #
 - **-c** Path to text file containing one line per difficulty setting that is supposed to be evaluated.
 Valid start state options are "0.3 0.3", "0.5 0.5" and "0.7 0.7" (without quotes).
 Lines can be commented out with #
 - **-n0** Begin evaluation from the i-th problem instance of each dataset and difficulty setting
-- **-n** Evaluate up to the i-th problem instance of each dataset and difficulty setting
+- **-n** Evaluate up to the i-th problem instance (inclusive) of each dataset and difficulty setting
 - **-bsize** Maximum block size for the overlap sampling
 - **-q** Queue width
 - **-b** Branching Factor